 On wild rain-fed rivers and streams, dry fly fishing with this fly tied on the end of your leader is often the best approach for trout feeding on duns as they emerge, especially when tied with a bright wing post.

-When fishing slow glides, I use a paradun tied with cream (or grey) wing post because it’s less likely to spook fish feeding on Olive Upright duns than the one with the pink post.
-Only apply floatant to the hackle and para-post, then its body will sit in the surface film.
+When fishing slow glides, I use a paradun tied with a cream (or grey) wing post because it’s less likely to spook fish feeding on Olive Upright duns than the one with the pink post.
+Only apply floatant to the hackle and para-post, so its body will sit in the surface film.

 Usually, Olive Upright flies hatch at the heads of pools fed by oxygenated water and in the riffle sections of rocky rivers.
 On the Welsh Dee, where I predominately fish, good examples of pools include:

-Studying the aforementioned pools will provide a clear understanding of what pools to look for on other rivers.
+Studying the aforementioned pools will provide a clear understanding of what to look for on other rivers.

 Equipment-wise, I use a 9ft 5# rod for dry fly fishing.
 Attached to the floating line is a 9ft 5X copolymer leader tipped with a 3 to 4 ft length of 3lb fluorocarbon.

-It is important to apply fullers mud to the fluorocarbon tippet to remove its shine and make it sink.
+It is important to apply Fuller’s Mud to the fluorocarbon tippet to remove its shine and make it sink.
 Whereas, Mucilin grease is applied to the remainder of the leader.

 Cracking fly Andrew , great article